tranminhduc4796/RosLiCamFuse/README.md

 * cam_topic: Topic to read messages from camera.
 (Currently, only support CompressedImage.
 You can change CompressedImage into Image to run with Image messages)
 * lidar_topic: Topic to read messages from lidar.
 * extrinsic/intrinsic/distortion: Paths to caliration files.

+### Debug
+* `Failed to find match for field 'rgb'.` appears when we read a point cloud without rgb color.
+We dont need to worry about it.
+* If the projection is completely wrong, it's likely due to the extrinsic params, the distortion and intrinsic params does not affect much the result.
+* I strongly recommend using images with vertical, horizontal colored or a segmented ones to verify the accuracy of your projection.